FociSolutions/Orbital-Docs/_pages/docs/request-match-rules/query-rules.md

 ![Query Request Match - Request](../../../assets/images/request-match-rules/adding-query-match-rule.png)

 In "Query param match rule" scenario select a "Request" tab and chose a "Query Param Match Rules" option from the "Request Rule Type" dropdown menu.
 The image shows the key value pair of `Search` and `Orbital` (which will match `http://localhost:5000/?Search=Orbital`) with the rule of `Equals`.
 This rule will check request query parameters to ensure they have the correct key and value.
+Click + button to add the rule.

 Once a key and a value of the request have been added, you will need to add a response.
 Select "Response" tab.
-The response includes the response type (by default Custom), status code (by default - 200), an optional header and the body of the response.
+The response includes the response type (by default Custom), status code (by default - 200), an optional header and the JSON body of the response `"body": "Response body for Query param match rule"`.
 The following image shows which response to use:

 ![Query Request Match - Response](../../../assets/images/request-match-rules/adding-query-match-rule-response.png)

-In the response body you could add JSON `"body": "Response body for Query param match rule"`.

 Click "Save" to save the scenario and return to the Scenario Overview page.